teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 ## Group nesting

 While nesting groups has always been supported in all of GOLD Parser's and Farkle's grammar formats, declaring groups that can be nested within each other has not been supported in Farkle's builder API.
 We will add APIs for it in Farkle 7.

+__Update__: Groups can be defined to nest with themselves.
+More custom nesting will be implemented at a later time.

 ## Improve setting productions